Qualitative vs. Quantitative Research: How to Get the Best of Both WorldsNovember 17, 2021

 Unsolicited feedback like online reviews on forums and social media is nothing short of a goldmine of insights for every business.
 They let you hear the voice of customers and how they feel towards your company.

 You may not be able to get such authentic and natural responses on the surveys.
-These reviews provide rich qualitative feedback which companies can use to improve customer experience.
+These reviews provide rich qualitative feedback that companies can use to improve customer experience.

 Recommended Read: How Customer Feedback Can Be Your Effective Growth Mechanism